Delta Queen Steamboat Company

 The Greene Line was a line of river steamships along the Ohio River.
 The name was changed in 1973 to Delta Queen Steamboat Company.

 History

 The company was started in 1890 by Gordon C. Greene with Henry K. Bedford.
 When Gordon died in 1927 his sons: Christopher Becker Greene, Henry Wilkins Greene, and Thomas R. Greene ran the company.
-The company name was changed in 1973 to "Delta Queen Steamboat Company".
+In 1969, a charter airline, Overseas National Airways (ONA) bought the company and changed its name in 1973 to "Delta Queen Steamboat Company".
+ONA commissioned the construction of the Mississippi Queen, but by the time the new ship first sailed in 1976, ONA had sold the company to the Coca-Cola Bottling Company of New York.